-Teaching with Koala 3D guide
+Teaching with Koala 3D Guide

-Interactivity 5/5
+Interactivity

-Value for money 5/5
+Value for money

-Device compatibility 2/5
+Device compatibility

 Koala is a relatively new platform aimed specifically at online teaching and developed with diverse learners in mind.
 It uniquely provides a video-game-style virtual classroom environment with flexible whiteboards, a built-in browser and interactive elements.
-In terms of using Abridge Academy’s resources, we’ve found Koala to be the best platform to enable students to directly interact with the slides, without the clunkiness of Zoom or ClassIn’s remote control features.

-• Fun video-game-style environment is highly engaging for younger students
+• Fun video-game-style environment

 • Use the “free roam” mode for fun games, brain breaks and more engaging interactive activities